tomarrell/lbadd/CONTRIBUTING.md

 ## Where to start

 If you don't know where to start, have a look at the list of [issues](./issues).
 If you find something interesting, feel free to say so in a comment, and you can be assigned to the issue.
+If you don't know specifically what you'd like to work on, feel free to open an issue with the label `work-wanted`, and someone will reach out to discuss the areas that are in need of contributions.

 If you don't find something in the issues, don't worry!
 There is **plenty** that is *likely not listed there*.
 If you think you have a clear idea about something that should be done, feel free to open an issue yourself and start a discussion.
 A maintainer will get back to you, and most likely assign you to the task or clarify some requirements beforehand.

 ## Project Setup